Solving Sales

 The SDR role emerged as sales organizations recognized that specialization improves efficiency.
 Just as assembly lines revolutionized manufacturing by having workers focus on specific tasks rather than building entire products, sales specialization allows SDRs to become experts at prospecting and qualification while AEs concentrate on what they do best: closing business and managing customer relationships.

-How SDRs differ from other sales roles?
+How do SDRs differ from other sales roles?

 SDR vs Account Executive (AE)